 It calmed Natalie for a while.

 All this is possible thanks to the fact that what, who and when does is recorded in production.
-The system is designed so that data is obtained aically from each work operation and processed on a computer.
+The system is designed so that data is obtained automatically from each work operation and processed on a computer.
 Data on the plan and its implementation are still available to every operator in real time.
 The results from the previous week are incorporated into the plan for the following week.
 People follow their own personal plan and, by mutual agreement with others, do specific work so that the machines are used as evenly as possible.

 When Natalie got used to work, she said it worked well.